TritonDataCenter/manta/docs/manta-ops.md

 foo
 ```

-Otherwise, we can also translate the `manta_storage_id` to a zone and find
+Otherwise, you can also translate the `manta_storage_id` to a zone and find
 the object.
-First, translate the id and log into the storage zone:
+First, translate the storage id and log into the storage zone:

 ```
 [root@headnode (coal) ~]# manta-adm show -o zonename,storage_id storage | grep 1.stor.coal.joyent.us